steingartlab/biologic/README.md

 ## Technical Details

 This library _can_ be run as a standalone application but is actually optimized to be run containerized.

-This only runs on Windows.
-I know, I know.
-It's just a design choice by BioLogic.
-Nothing is perfect. _TODO: There is a way around that though, albeit a little hacky.
 To be able to run it as a standalone container it is run as a [Wine](https://www.winehq.org/) compatibility layer._

-It uses the `http` protocol to receive commands (simple, robust, little overhead) and `mqtt` to submit relay data (great when cache-ing is needed).
+It uses the `http` protocol to receive commands (simple, robust, little overhead) and `mqtt` to submit relay data.

 ## Example